marcelrienks/Fluidity/README.md

 ## Key Features (Planned)

-- **Go-based Implementation**: Both server and agent written in Go for performance and cross-platform compatibility
+- **Go-based Implementation**: Both Tunnel Server (cloud) and Tunnel Agent (local) written in Go for performance and cross-platform compatibility
 - **Containerized Deployment**: Docker containers for easy deployment and management
-- **Cloud-hosted Server**: Deployed to major cloud service providers for reliability and global access
+- **Cloud-hosted Tunnel Server**: Deployed to major cloud service providers for reliability and global access
-- **Local Agent**: Runs within Docker Desktop for easy local setup and management
+- **Local Tunnel Agent**: Runs within Docker Desktop for easy local setup and management
 - **HTTP Traffic Tunneling**: Secure routing of HTTP requests through the tunnel
 - **Firewall Bypass**: Designed to work around restrictive corporate network policies
+- **Planned Protocol Support**: HTTPS/CONNECT tunneling and WebSocket support (see [PRD](docs/PRD.md) for requirements)

+> **Note:** HTTPS/CONNECT and WebSocket tunneling are requirements per the [Product Requirements Document](docs/PRD.md), but are not yet implemented.
+These are planned for future phases.

 ## Technology Stack